rockysingh/backend-imagecheckbox-detection/README.md

 2. I ran the programme using the main class in `CheckboxExtractor` using `Intellij`
 3. If you need to add more images please add them to `src/main/resources/sample/`

+In order to run the unit tests please use `./gradlew test`

 ### Challenge

 I determined eventually a few steps.